 Each panel is labelled by job, rotation and position – some of our larger projects require up to 50 panels, which are fitted together like a jigsaw.
 The glass can now be toughened for heat and impact resistance.

-Preparing the paint or image
+paint or image

 With the glass cut to size, and toughened, the panels are moved to our finishing studios for the next stage of the process – preparing the colour or printed image.

 Colouring and printing

 Once the colour has been finalised and the paint mixed, it is applied by hand to the back of the glass panels.
 Multiple layers and a skilful technique ensure a solid, even coating.
 Patterns and images are digitally applied using the latest printing technology.

 Finishing by hand

 All our panels are rigorously quality controlled by our trained craftsmen, and finished perfectly by hand.